 Container Gardens 101 – The Pots

 I am going to start with the fundamentals.
-Even my most advanced gardeners who have followed my book, emails and taken my classes always say they learned something more.
+Even my most advanced gardeners who have followed my book, emails, and taken my classes always say they learned something more.
 When planting in containers, there is a particular method for plant survival.
-First, I will discuss how to choose pots that enhance your patio and are the best to support your plants.
+First, I will discuss choosing pots that enhance your patio and are the best to support your plants.

 Ideally, pots should be at least 18″, measuring the interior diameter.
-Living in the desert, this is the smallest size I recommend for pots in the sun.
-I’d prefer 20 inches or more.
+Living in the desert is the smallest size I recommend for pots in the sun, and I’d prefer 20 inches or more.